Measurements of Cosmic Proton Flux through Neutron Monitors Using Deep Networks and Imputation Techniques in the AMS-02

 In this work, the mother wavelet $\psi_0$ we use is the Morlet wavelet, which is defined as the product of a complex exponential wave and a Gaussian envelope:

 where \( \eta \) is the non-dimensional time, and \( \omega_0 \) is the wave number, and we set \( \omega_0 \) to 6 in our experiments.

-We perform wavelet analysis on proton fluxes in five representative rigidity bins: 1.00-1.16 GV, 2.15-2.40 GV, 5.90-6.47 GV, 9.26-10.10 GV and 16.60-22.80 GV.
+We perform wavelet analysis on proton flux in five representative rigidity bins: 1.00-1.16 GV, 2.15-2.40 GV, 5.90-6.47 GV, 9.26-10.10 GV and 16.60-22.80 GV.
 Before analysis, each time series is standardized with Z-score normalization by subtracting the mean of the series and dividing by its standard deviation.
 Z-score normalization standardizes the proton flux across different rigidity bins, removing the effect of varying magnitude scales.
 This standardization ensures consistent amplitude scaling in the wavelet analysis, thereby enabling direct comparison of power spectra between rigidity ranges.

-Initially, we calculate the periodicity for the entire dataset ranging from 2011 to 2024.
+Initially, we calculate the periodicity for the entire dataset, ranging from 2011 to 2024.
 Since we are particularly interested in the periodicity during the exceptional polar field reversal of Solar Cycle 24, we primarily present the analysis results for this specific period, as shown in Figure \ref{fig:last2wavelet}.
 The left panel of Figure~\ref {fig:last2wavelet} shows our calculated flux can match AMS measurements for all rigidity ranges, which is significantly better than the results calculated from the traditional NM force-field reconstruction methods by \cite{2025JGRA..13033805V}, where they obtained good results only between 5-15 GV.

 The results of the wavelet analysis are visualized by plotting the time series of proton flux alongside the wavelet power spectrum.
 For each rigidity bin, we plot the proton flux time series along with the global wavelet power.
 This approach enables us to visually compare the oscillatory behavior across different energy levels and periods, providing valuable insights into the time-varying characteristics of cosmic ray flux.